DEVSENSE/phptools-docs/docs/vscode/test-explorer.md

 Running the tests relies on the configured PHP executable.
 See [editor/php-version-select](Selecting PHP Executable) for more details.

-By default, the workspace is configured to use the global `php` command.

 ### PHPUnit

 The PHPUnit phar file or PHPUnit composer package are necessary to execute the tests.
-PHP Test Explorer uses the following PHPUnit:
+PHPUnit Test Explorer uses the following PHPUnit:

 1. From the vendor directory, usually created by composer.
 2. Otherwise the PHPUnit PHAR (version 6.5.12.) bundled with PHP Tools.